[Solved] VSCode Auto Replace Single Quotes with Double Quotes

 Ans: No, what they've done is correct, and they're formatting correctly.
 According to Prettier, he chooses the one that results in the fewest number of escapes. (read more)

-If you want to have single quotes back and remaining settings of prettier as it is then here is the solutions:
+If you want to have single quotes back and the remaining settings prettier as it is then here are the solutions:

 Method 1: Using Prettier Extension Settings